 Questions on Process

-1. These look like monotypes/monoprints.
+1. Your works on paper look like monotypes/monoprints.
 What is this media and how is it applied?

 These pieces are each oil pastel on watercolor or printmaking paper.
 Each piece is drawn and the material is worked to create the different effects.